pilotgary/SV08-PZ-Probe/README.md

 <img alt="SV08-PZ-Assembly13" src="./assets/SV08-PZ-Assembly13.jpg" height="480">

 Test fit the cover to ensure the magnets snap together.
+An M3x8 screw can be used to permanently fix the cover.

 <img alt="SV08-PZ-Assembly14" src="./assets/SV08-PZ-Assembly14.jpg" height="480">

+This completes the mechanical assembly.

+## Wiring

+The Sovol SV08 uses a variety of connectors.
+While the existing probe connector can be harvested, a second one is required for the 5V power supply.